Indiana’s Trusted Personal Injury Advocates Since 1963.

 After seeking medical attention for yourself or anyone else who was hurt in the crash, you should take these steps after the truck accident:

-- Do not leave the scene of the accident.
+1. Do not leave the accident scene.
 Wait until emergency personnel and the police arrive.
 If you leave before they get there, you could end up facing criminal charges.
 A police officer can evaluate the collision and create a police report, which will include names of the people involved and details about the accident.

-- Call a truck accident attorney.
-After you’ve seen to your medical needs and feel healthy enough, book a consultation with a lawyer that specializes in truck collisions.
+Call a truck accident attorney in Indy.
+After you’ve seen to your medical needs and feel healthy enough, book a consultation with a lawyer with experience handling Indiana truck accident cases.
 They can help you understand what your next steps are and start the process of filing a personal injury claim for you.

-Our Truck Accident Lawyers Will Prove Who Was at Fault
+Our Indianapolis Truck Accident Lawyers Will Prove Who Was at Fault

 In truck accidents, multiple parties can be at fault.
 Our job is to prove that your injuries were a direct result of negligent actions of one or more of the other parties involved in the crash.
 Proving another party (the defendant) was liable is crucial for getting you compensation.